Contact geometric approach to Glauber dynamics near a cusp and its limitation: Introduction

-To advance our understanding of the Glauber dynamics, one may employ reliable and well-developed mathematical theories.
+To advance our understanding of Glauber dynamics, one may employ reliable and well-developed mathematical theories.
 One of them is contact geometry whose central object is the Gibbs $1$-form $dz-pdq$ in the 3-dimensional thermodynamic phase space equipped with coordinates $z$ (minus free energy), $p$ (magnetization), and $q$ (exterior magnetic field) \cite{EP}.
 The equilibrium submanifold of the mean field Ising model is represented by a smooth curve.
 The restriction of the Gibbs form to the equilibrium curve vanishes, which manifests the fundamental thermodynamic relation.
-In the presence of the 1st order phase transition, the equilibrium curves necessarily develop singularities when projected to $(z,q)$-plane.
+In the presence of the 1st order phase transition, the equilibrium curves necessarily develop singularities when projected to the $(z,q)$-plane.
 We are especially interested in so-called spinodal points where such a singularity is a cusp.
-The interplay between above-mentioned scaling relations for the relaxation time and the geometry of the equilibrium curve near a spinodal point is the main theme of the present paper.
+The interplay between scaling relations for the relaxation time and the geometry of the equilibrium curve near a spinodal point is the main theme of the present paper.

 Another merit of contact geometry is that it provides a natural class of dynamical systems, so called contact Hamiltonian flows on the thermodynamic phase space, which preserve the Gibbs form up to a conformal factor.
 Loosely speaking, contact Hamiltonian flows are odd-dimensional cousins of the standard Hamiltonian flows of classical mechanics.
 Contact Hamiltonian flows model processes of nonequilibrium thermodynamics (see e.g. \cite{Haslach,Grmela,Goto0,Bravetti,V,EP,Goto}).
-In this paper, we focus on designing a contact Hamiltonian system whose dynamics is close to the Glauber dynamics near critical points, show time-scales near critical points for the phase transition, and compare this with other proposals in the physical literature.
-In addition to contact geometry, we use some basics of the singularity theory.
+In this paper, we focus on designing a contact Hamiltonian system whose dynamics captures the equilibria and their stability patterns of the Glauber-Suzuki-Kubo ordinary differential equation (ODE) \eqref{eq-kubo} near critical points, show time-scales near critical points for the phase transition, and compare this with other proposals in the literature.
+In addition to contact geometry, we use some basics of singularity theory.
+Because of these, commonly used notations employed in contact geometry are adopted in this paper.